 The Challenge of Eating Together When Life is Busy

-In my house and in the households of many of my friends, the pace of life just never seems to slow down.
-There are work obligations, school activities and projects, extracurricular activities to get the kids to, community events and activities to participate in, friends to catch up with after way too long, errands to run, house projects to get done, the list goes on and on.
-Sometimes life gets so busy that the things that we value the most, the parts of life that are most important to us, like time with our family, get pushed to the back burner.
+In my house, the pace of life just never seems to slow down.
+There are work obligations, school projects, extracurricular activities, community events, friends to see, errands to run, house projects to get done, the list goes on and on.
+Sometimes life gets so busy that the things we value most, the parts of life that are most important to us, like time with our family, get pushed to the back burner.
 Sound familiar?
 Well, I don’t know about you, but that doesn’t feel like balance to me.

 When our kids were really little and life was starting to get busier, my husband and I agreed that in order make sure that there was at least some family time every day, we would make family dinners a priority.
 When we first started, we had dinner together pretty much every single night.

-As time has gone on and the boys have gotten older and more involved in extracurricular activities that run into or through the dinner hour and I have become increasingly involved in volunteer work that I do, we have lost some of our evening meals, but we still average about 4 or 5 nights of family dinner a week.
+As the boys have gotten older and more involved in extracurricular activities that run into or through the dinner hour and I have become increasingly involved in volunteer work, we have lost some of our evening meals, but we still average about 4 or 5 family dinners a week.

 Easy Meal Planning for Busy Moms and Dads

-What I have learned over the years is that if I have a plan, even a brief outline of a plan, our family’s week goes much more smoothly and sanely.
-As a busy mom, having a healthy meal plan set up for the week takes a load off and allows me more space to focus on other things throughout the week.
+What I’ve learned over the years is that if I have a plan, or even just a brief outline of a plan, our family’s week goes much more smoothly and sanely.
+As a busy mom, having a healthy meal plan set up for the week takes a load off and allows me more space to focus on other things that also demand my attention.

 - Sunday: Roast chicken and vegetables (leftovers were used for lunches all week)

-- Tuesday: Leftover pasta from Saturday night with fried eggs on top
+- Tuesday: Improvised meal of leftover pasta from Saturday night with fried eggs on top

 - Wednesday: Greek Chopped Salad